rjlasko/ansible/roles/maven/README.md

 maven_version: # string, default(<latest>). the Maven version to use for a home installation.
 Only used when `maven_home_install=true`.
 maven_reset: # boolean, default(false). will delete `~/.m2` when true.
 Will also delete preexisting home maven installation when true.
 maven_completions_filepath: # default(<sourced from bash-completion role>). filepath to install maven bash completion script to.
 Requires override if performing a home installation.
+maven_init_file: # default('~/.bashrc'), filepath to update PATH with maven when not a system installation

 # The following only apply when using authentication for a maven repository
 maven_username: # string (optional), username